 Ultimately, managing ANY type of bipolar disorder MUST focus on stabilization and the maintenance of “normal” or “baseline” moods, without swings into either mania or depression.

-The constant mood cycles and ups and downs in energy levels has a very negative impacts on the daily lives of individuals.
+The constant mood cycles and ups and downs in energy levels has a very negative impacts on the daily lives of individuals.2

-The most effective treatment for people living with soft bipolar is focusing on stabilizers in their lives.
-Adequate sleep, good diet, exercise and positive social influences can go a long way towards slowing down and minimizing the cycles.
+The most effective treatment for people living with soft bipolar is focusing on the stabilizers in their lives, which include adequate sleep, good diet, exercise and positive social influences.
+These stabilizing lifestyle factors can go a long way towards slowing down and minimizing the cycles.